NgHngK/IT4010E-Introduction-to-Cryptography-and-Security/1. many-time pad attack/README.md

 Some characters might show up as "?" - that just means the program couldn't figure out that specific spot.
 But it usually gets most of it right!

-## The Math Behind It (Super Simple)
+## The Math Behind It

-Don't worry, it's not complicated math!
 The encryption uses something called XOR (exclusive OR).
 Think of it like this:

 ```
 Message ⊕ Key = Encrypted Message